mjudeikis/podman-copy/README.md

 # Virtual Kubelet Podman Provider

-This is a Virtual Kubelet Provider implementation that manages containers in podman environment
+This is a Virtual Kubelet Provider implementation that manages containers in podman environment.

+*Important: Project is under development and currently only basic functionality is available*

 ## Purpose